-It is a piece of the cow's tail.
+Oxtail is a piece of a cow’s tail.
 It comes still on the bone, and is never sold boneless; in fact, there are many bones in it.

-To prepare it for the consumer, the tail is skinned, and then the surface fat is trimmed in North America to a 1/4 inch (1/2 cm) -- 1/2 inch (1 cm) maximum allowed, as per the Oxtail definition in Institutional Meat Purchase Specifications, item no. 721.
-It is then often cut into 1 to 2 inch pieces (2 1/2 to 5 cm) for sale.
+To prepare it for the consumer, the tail is skinned, and then the surface fat is trimmed in North America to the ½ cm to 1 cm (¼ inch – ½ inch) maximum allowed, as per the oxtail definition in Institutional Meat Purchase Specifications for the U.S. and Canada, item no. 721.
+It is then often cut into pieces 2 ½ to 5 cm (1 to 2 inches) for sale.

-If buying whole from a butcher, ask for it to be cut into 2 to 3 inch (5 to 7 1/2 cm) pieces.
+If buying whole from a butcher, ask for it to be cut into pieces 5 to 7 cm (about 2 to 3 inches).

 Oxtail has gone up so much in price, that some people consider it not worth the effort, especially given the hours of cooking fuel that can be required.